Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/TestComplete.md

         - \[ProgramFiles\] -- Translated to the Program Files directory.
 For 64-bit machines, it's the 64-bit directory.
         - \[ProgramFilesX86\] -- Translated to the 32-bit Program Files directory.

-- **Document Type** -- Spira choose which document type the automated test script will be categorized under.
+- **Document Type**: Spira choose which document type the automated test script will be categorized under.
-- **Document Folder** -- Spira choose which document folder the automated test script will be stored in.
+- **Document Folder**: Spira choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- *This is not used with the TestComplete Engine since it only supports linked test scripts.*
+- **Test Script**: *This is not used with the TestComplete Engine since it only supports linked test scripts.*

 Once you are happy with the values, click \[Save\] to update the test case.
 Now you are ready to schedule the automated test case for execution.